rojopolis/spellcheck-github-actions/README.md

 - Tasklist
 - Tilde

-Please consult [the documentation](https://facelessuser.github.io/pymdown-extensions/) for the extensions for more details.
+Please consult [the documentation][pymdown-extensions] for the extensions for more details.

 Currently only the case of use of `superfences` has been requested as outlined in the above example.